 Why Have Orthokeratology (Ortho-K)?

-The main purpose of Ortho-K is to be free of both contact lenses and spectacles for the majority of all waking hours.
-The freedom from any artificial aids appeals to all spectacle and contact lens wearers and is ideal for sportsmen, those who work in dusty or dirty environments or people who find spectacles and conventional contact lenses inconvenient.
-In addition, those who need to have a certain degree of uncorrected vision to satisfy their employers, or a licensing body (e.g. pilots, police), can also be helped by Ortho-K. Patients wear the lenses overnight and remove them on awakening.
+The main purpose of Ortho-K is to be free of both contact lenses and spectacles for the majority of the day.
+This grants freedom from any artificial to spectacle and contact lens wearers and is ideal for sportsmen, those who work in dusty or dirty environments or people who find spectacles and conventional contact lenses inconvenient.
+In addition, those who need to have a certain degree of uncorrected vision to satisfy their employers, or a licensing body (e.g. pilots, police), can also be helped by Ortho-K.

 One of the ideal situations for using Ortho-K is for the child or teenager with early myopia.
 Not only does it have all the advantages already given above, but the procedure has been shown to control the progression of the myopia.

 No, not everybody can have Ortho-K. Only after a thorough eye examination can we determine if you are a candidate.
 The complexity of the corneal shape, the prescription being corrected and the expectations of the patient need to be fully assessed before suitability can be determined.

 The initial assessment involves a full eye health examination as well as computerised corneal scans.
 The optometrist will also assess the cornea, tear film and eyelids to determine the likely effects of treatment with each individual patient and the overall health of your eyes.